Amsterdam/subsidieservice/README.md

 ### Migrating from the first iteration

 Anything before the commits `v2`, `second_iteration` and the like is referred to as *first iteration*.
 Before firing up the v2 UI on a v1 Mongo the following `curl` iterations must take place:
-* create a first initiative; this will be the default initiative: `curl -v -u admin:admin -H "Content-Type: application/json" -d @scripts/rest/data/maas-initiative.json -X POST http://localhost:8080/api/v1/initiatives`
+* create a first initiative; this will be the default initiative: `curl -v -u admin:admin -H "Content-Type: application/json" -d @scripts/rest/data/maas-initiative.json -X POST http://localhost:8080/api/v2/initiatives`
-* create others; they will not be default (optional): `curl -v -u admin:admin -H "Content-Type: application/json" -d @scripts/rest/data/leraren-initiative.json -X POST http://localhost:8080/api/v1/initiatives`
+* create others; they will not be default (optional): `curl -v -u admin:admin -H "Content-Type: application/json" -d @scripts/rest/data/leraren-initiative.json -X POST http://localhost:8080/api/v2/initiatives`
-* grant any existing user admin access from the Python shell:
+* grant any existing user admin access from the Python shell (fetch all users with `.read_all()`):
   1. `import subsidy_service as service`
   2. `service.users.get('admin')`
   3. `{'username': 'admin', 'password': '$bcrypt-sha256$2b,12$SCkv2VzI4Pt2tmcpXK/OtO$Jocia5lH7AIwjh6knoVbvse.HTelsbm', 'id': '5c3f3be5b4fd67002205ec7f'}`